JorthVM/JorthVM/README.md

 GENERAL INFORMATION
 ===================
-JorthJVM is an implementation of the Java Virual Machine written in Forth.
+JorthVM is an implementation of the Java Virual Machine written in Forth. join us at #JorthVM on irc.oftc.net !

 USAGE
 =====